 If the recession is mild, one possible treatment for receding gums is to cover the exposed tooth/teeth surface with a tooth coloured filling.
 The sensitive, ditched areas on the affected tooth/teeth may be filled in with a resin by the dentist as an attempt to reduce tooth sensitivity.
 However, this just helps alleviate tooth sensitivity somewhat and in certain cases, the recession around the gums continue.

 If it is very severe, a connective tissue graft (gum grafting surgery), will be necessary. (perio.org, 2019)

 This gum grafting technique is a very predictable procedure.
 It is also termed Periodontal Plastic Surgery.

-The Periodontist first gives local anesthesia to the tooth with gum recession and the palate.

-He/She then prepares the recipient site where gum recession is observed.
-A gum pouch is created to house the donor tissue.

-The periodontist then goes to the palate to remove some underlying soft tissue from the mouth.
-This piece of palatal tissue is now carefully trimmed and transferred to the recipient site.
-This soft tissue is then stitched and transplanted into the pouch created.
-The gums are also hiked “upwards’ to correct the gum defect.

-NOW | If the recession is mild, one possible treatment for receding gums is to cover the exposed tooth/teeth surface with a tooth coloured filling.
-The sensitive, ditched areas on the affected tooth/teeth may be filled in with a resin by the dentist as an attempt to reduce tooth sensitivity.
-However, this just helps alleviate tooth sensitivity somewhat and in certain cases, the recession around the gums continue.

-If it is very severe, a connective tissue graft (gum grafting surgery), will be necessary. (perio.org, 2019)

-This gum grafting technique is a very predictable procedure.
-It is also termed Periodontal Plastic Surgery.

 The Periodontist first gives local anaesthesia to the tooth with gum recession and the palate.

 He/She then prepares the recipient site where gum recession is observed.
 A gum pouch is created to house the donor tissue.

 The periodontist then goes to the palate to remove some underlying soft tissue from the mouth.
 This piece of palatal tissue is now carefully trimmed and transferred to the recipient site.
 This soft tissue is then stitched and transplanted into the pouch created.
 The gums are also hiked “upwards’ to correct the gum defect.